 As salmon prepare to return to freshwater spawning ground, they build up reserves of fat and nutrients to carry them through their journey upstream.
 It is at this time, just prior to entering freshwater, that the salmon are harvested.
 The salmon harvest is seasonal lasting from about May through September for the species we source.
 The key salmon fisheries are located off the southern and southwestern coasts of Alaska.

 Prior to each fishing season, fisheries managers use the latest available scientific research to establish the numbers of fish that can be caught without damaging the health of the individual species or their habitat.
-The salmon fishing season is not opened until local fisheries managers determine that enough fish have passed upstream to lay eggs (know as escapement) to sustain the stock.
+The salmon fishing season is not opened until local fisheries managers determine that enough fish have passed upstream to lay eggs (known as escapement) to sustain the stock.
 After sufficient numbers of fish have escaped capture, managers will radio to the waiting boats that they can begin catching fish.
 The fishery is closed when the established total allowable catch is met.